Statement Regarding COVID-19

 No other user facility in the United States offers the wide variety of reactors, hot cells, beamlines and analysis instrumentation that are available through the NSUF.

 A wide variety of beamline facilities are available for experiments and analysis.

 The NSUF offers researchers access to best-in-class gamma irradiation facilities.

-The NSUF offers seven reactor facilities to users whose proposals are awarded access.
+The NSUF offers eight reactor facilities to users whose proposals are awarded access.

 Users can be awarded access to a broad range of PIE facilities.